Explore Beyond the Classroom, Gain Real World Experience Across Wisconsin with AHEC Scholars

 What are the benefits of becoming an AHEC Scholar?

-An AHEC Scholar will have access to health care professionals, build professional relationships with faculty members at your school, explore career opportunities, and obtain a certificate of completion to include with your resume.
+Not only will you gain valuable experience working in team-based environments, as an AHEC Scholar, you will also have access to build relationships and networks with health care professionals, explore career opportunities, and obtain a certificate of completion to include with your resume.

 Will I work with a team?